nx-lr/protea/readme.md

 #### Syntax

-Trinity is a curly-brace language similar to JavaScript, Rust, Scala and Kotlin, which means that code blocks and closures are delimited using curly brackets.
+3nity is a curly-brace language similar to JavaScript, Rust, Scala and Kotlin, which means that code blocks and closures are delimited using curly brackets.

 Semicolons are completely optional though they can be used to terminate multiple statements on the same line.
 This makes it easier to